SEO and Social Media—What’s the Connection?

 Instagram: 1 billion Active Users

 And how does social media affect SEO?
 When Rob Weber, the Agile Digital Lab Owner and Global SEM Strategist for Teradata Corporation, sat down with us for the most recent episode of the Top 3 for Tech Marketers podcast, he told us, “There’s not a direct impact.
-However, there an indirect impact.”
+However, there is an indirect impact.”

 The Connection Between SEO and Social Media